Wednesday, December 17, 2025

 Choose Hard

-For college I chose to go to the hardest school that I got into, out west, that would challenge and simulate me to my limits.
-I chose a hard Engineering major so I could get a good job after 4 years in transportation or water.
-It was brutal and Calculus intensive for the first few years to weed out the interlopers and ineligibles and uncommitted and undeserving.
+For college I also chose to go to the best school that I got into, that would challenge and simulate me to my limits.
+I chose a studious Engineering major so I could get a good job after 4 years, in transportation or water.
+It was brutal and Calculus intensive for the first few years to weed out the interlopers and ineligibles and the uncommitted and undeserving.

-Little did I know that they were not just teaching integers and integrals but exercising the Prefrontal cortex lobe of our brains to be problem solvers, think critically, direct complex thoughts, achieve goals and generally see the world like engineers.
-It was like going to a gym for our brains, every day for two years, to excel at what they call the Executive Functions.
+Little did I know that they were not just teaching integers and integrals but exercising the Prefrontal Cortex Lobe of our brains to be problem solvers, direct complex thoughts, achieve goals and generally see the world as engineers.
+It was like going to the gym for our brains, every day for two years, to excel at what they call the Executive Functions and Critical Thinking.

-We learned to break big problems down into well-defined small ones by considering what data we had, what equations we needed, what variables we could rationally exclude and what ones we could guess at with reasonable error averaging and bracketing.
+We learned to break big problems down into well-defined and solvable small ones by considering what data we had, what equations we needed, what variables we could rationally exclude and what ones we could guess at with reasonable error averaging and bracketing.
 We identified what assumptions were sensitive and needed more work or data and what were the risk probabilities, consequences and costs of our analysis.
+How do you eat an elephant?
+One bite at a time.

-When I got out of school I felt that I didn’t know anything about being an engineer but I had confidence that I knew how to think.
+When I got out of school, I felt that I didn’t know anything about being an engineer but I had confidence that I knew how to think and learn.
 I took this training into Traffic Engineering in The City but didn’t like living where there is traffic.
-So I moved out west and studied Hydrology and Hydraulics, Water Resources and Fluid Mechanics, since there is not much water there and It is important.
+So I moved out west and studied more holistic Hydrology and Hydraulics, Water Resources and Fluid Mechanics, since there is not much water out west, it is important there and the skiing is better.

-You can get an undergraduate and graduate degrees in hydrology but it is not as math oriented and technical.
-I chose the hard way, inadvertently, to get there and see the world differently than some of my colleagues who have not had the frontal lobe exercise that I have enjoyed.
+You can get undergraduate and graduate degrees in hydrology but it is not as math oriented and technical.
+I chose the hard way, inadvertently, to see the world differently than some of my colleagues who have not had the Frontal Lobe exercise that I have enjoyed.

-I tend to look at things more specifically numerically and probabilistic instead of generally and organically, deterministic.
-I might look at the probabilities of the worst or most likely flood instead of a 100-year flood or rainfall.
+I tend to look at things more specifically, numerically and probabilistic, for better or worse, instead of generally and organically deterministic.
+I might look at a million different probabilities of the worst or most likely flood instead of a standard cookbook 100-year flood or rainfall.
 I might model upstream backwater hydraulics affects in rivers rather than hydrological downstream capacities or depth.
 I may create regressions from past event data to predict future probabilities rather than physically based, hypothetical variables to estimate flood peaks and volumes.
 I might create a pipe network analysis to determine system interactions based on pressure, flow, velocity and head instead of static pipe capacity based on area and velocity.

 No comments: